danielsheets/chowdown/_recipes/gumbo.md

 directions:
-- Save your energy.
-Long before cooking begins, prep everything out.
-    - coin size chop the sausages, set aside into one bowl.
-    - leave chicken thighs whole
-    - dice onion
-    - dice green pepper
-    - smash/dice garlic (or pre-jarred diced is fine)
-    - also dice up any additional spicy peppers if desired
-    - portion out seasonings into a single prep container, to be ready to be thrown in all at once.
-- Begin
 - In a large stainless steel stew/gumbo pot, coat bottom with oil, brown sausages in batches, and set aside.
 Season with Tonys as you go.
 - I usually have a bowl with a strainer inside to store them while the rest are cooking
 - Using sausage fat and additional oil if needed, begin Roux process
 - Once roux is complete, add onions and stir vigourously.
 Onions should be room temp so as to not clump roux.
 - Once onions start to tenderize, add celery and green pepper.
 - If roux is beginning to clump/stick to the bottom of the pan, use a splash of chicken broth (room temp) and stir vigourously to incorporate
 - Add garlic and spicy peppers here
 - Add seasoning blend
 - Once veggies are tender and fragrant with seasonings after toasting for a bit, slowly begin streaming in chicken broth while stirring vigourously
 - One broth is completely added, allow to come to a simmer, continuing to stir.
 - Once steaming, add sausages, beer, Liquid Crab Boil, louisiana hot sauce
 - When low boiling, add whole boneless skinless chicken thighs
 - Simmer covered for 90 to 120 minutes, stirring every 20 to 30 minutes, keeping at a low boil (med-low heat, towards the lower side. slightly burbling)
 - Serve over white rice, garnish with File and green onions.

 components:
 - Cajun Gumbo - Seasoning
 - Cajun Gumbo - Roux
-- cajun Gumbo - Veggie Prep
+- Cajun Gumbo - Veggie Prep
 ---